 Additional support

-If you have never successfully written during teaching terms before, you might want to try the 15-Minute Writing Challenge.
+If you have never successfully written during teaching terms before, you might want to try The 15-Minute Writing Challenge.
 It can be used to create a wedge that you can later expand to longer than 15-minutes once you’ve established a habit.
 Or to keep your project alive in your mind even when you can’t do much work on it.

 If you can find at least one 2-hour session to devote to writing each week and would like support to help you protect that for writing, you might find A Meeting With Your Writing helpful.
 It is a weekly virtual co-working session that we run 50 weeks a year in The Academic Writing Studio.
 If you’ve never tried it before, there is a completely FREE 30-day trial (no credit card needed).